jokkebk/TrinketMIDI/README.md

 3. Modify Makefile if needed to change part and programmer definitions (based on step 2).
 4. Enter command-line, change to TrinketMIDI directory and type `make all` to build everything.
-5. Connect Trinket to your computer, wire a switch between pin #0 and GND
+5. Connect (Pro) Trinket to your computer, wire a switch between pin #2 and GND
-6. Push reset button on Trinket and type `make flash`
+6. Push reset button on your Trinket and type `make flash`
 7. In a moment, you'll have a MIDI device and the button sends middle C note!

+*NOTE*: Different part numbers and definitions are needed for Trinket and Pro Trinket!
+If you switch between the two, make sure to force recompiling everything with `make clean` first!

 Other demos (if any) are named `demo_xxx.c` and can be built with `make demo_xxx.hex` and flashed with `make demo_xxx.flash`.